systemsplanet-zz/javascript-vipaccess/README.md

 # USAGE

 Save index.html to your local disk drive

+## Internet Explorer
-Open index.html with Internet Explorer or run-chrome.cmd
+Open index.html with IE

-The JavaScript in index.html connects to https://services.vip.symantec.com to generate a unique VIP Access token.

-To use locally in Chrome, you must close all instances of Chrome and launch Chrome with command line options to disable the same-origin-policy.
+## Chrome
+Use run-chrome.cmd to launch index.html with Chrome. run-chrome.cmd disables Chrome's same-origin-policy to allow index.html to connect to https://services.vip.symantec.com.

+To run with Chrome:
+    - close any running instances of Chrome.
+    - edit run-chrome.cmd to point to your version of Chrome, eg:
+        C:\Program Files (x86)\Google\Chrome\Application\chrome.exe
+    - execute run-chrome.cmd